PhilippeMarcMeyer/Learning-React/README.md

 I cannot make a complete summary of the course, just a few notes to remember key concepts :

+The exercice is a monster gallery where monsters can be search by name so we have 3 layers or components
+- The App
+- The CardList (list of monsters)
+- The Card : 1 particular monster

+The App component fetches an array of random people (that we are gonna turn into monsters ;-))

 in App.js, I import another component names CardList
 ```
   render(){